storelocatorjs/storelocator/docs/download.md

-title: Download - Storelocator.js
+title: Download - Storelocatorjs
-description: Storelocator project is ony available with commercial License, valid for a whole year.
+description: Storelocatorjs project is available with open source and commercial licenses

 Storelocatorjs is available as the `storelocatorjs` package name on [Github](https://github.com/yoriiis/storelocatorjs) and [npm](https://github.com/yoriiis/storelocatorjs).